 We are not the only ones looking at the future of healthcare.
 A recent study considered the possibility of an app to self-diagnose strep throat from home.
 This study married two simple questions the patient could ask themselves along with the prevalence of strep throat in the area.
 While the technology has yet to be fully realized, the study had great results.

 In the study 90 percent of patients shown to be “low-risk” based on the test questions also had negative clinical test results.

 The two questions that the patients needed to ask themselves were:

 - Do you have a cough?

 - Have you had a fever in the last 24 hours?

-These two questions were able to pinpoint the symptoms to either a viral or bacterial infection with a fairly high success rate.
-This is because a cough is associated with a cold or flu and not with a strep throat.
-If a patient had a cough it was more likely that they had a viral infection and did not need to see a doctor
+These two questions were able to pinpoint the symptoms of either a viral or bacterial infection with a fairly high success rate.
+This is because a cough is associated with a cold or flu and not with strep throat.
+If a patient had a cough, it was more likely that they had a viral infection and did not need to see a doctor.

 Other common cold and flu symptoms: